Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 My Favorite Hotels in District 1

-More: 24 Best Hotels in Ho Chi Minh City (All Budgets + Map)
+More: 24 Best Hotels in Ho Chi Minh City: A Local’s Guide With Map

 District 1 and nearby District 3 contain most of Saigon’s tourist attractions.
 If you only plan to visit for a few days or even a week, D1 or D3 are the best places to stay in Ho Chi Minh City.
 They are the most convenient districts from which to start and get your bearings in Saigon and perhaps Vietnam for the first time.
 (More on District 3 next.)